getzola/zola/docs/content/documentation/content/section.md

 by setting the `paginate_path` variable, which defaults to `page`.

 ## Sorting
-Sections' pages can be sorted three different ways, not counting the unsorted default and is enabled by setting the `sort_by` front-matter variable.
+Sections' pages can be sorted three different ways, by `date`, by `weight`, and by `order`.
+This value will alter the way templates iterate through those pages using Tera's loops.
+See [iterating and sorting](docs/templates/iterating-and-sorting) for details.
+To specify the sorting method, set the
+`sort_by` front-matter variable in the `_index.md` file for the section.
+If no `sort_by` method is set, the pages will be sorted in a default order that is not guaranteed to correspond to any of the explicit orders.

-Any page that cannot be sorted, for example if missing the date variable while sorting by `date`, will be ignored and won't be rendered.
+Any page that is missing the data it needs to be sorted will be ignored and won't be rendered.
+For example, if a page is missing the date variable the containing section sets `sort_by = "date"`, then that page will be ignored.
 The terminal will warn you if this is happening.

 If several pages have the same date/weight/order, their permalink will be used to break the tie following an alphabetical order.

-### `date`
-This will sort all pages by their `date` field, from the most recent to the oldest.

-### `weight`
-This will be sort all pages by their `weight` field.
-Heavier weights fall at the bottom: 5 would be before 10.

-### `order`
-This will be sort all pages by their `order` field.
-Order is the opposite of weight, think of it as enumerating the content: this is my first post, my second, etc. A page with `order: 5` will appear after a page with `order: 10` in the sorted list.